Skip to content

 Multi-root Workspaces

-• When context is needed to determine the target of an action—e.g., showing the appropriate language status items—the current active text editor is used as a cue.
-If an action cannot determine its target workspace, a selection dropdown will be shown.
-This typically occurs with VS Code stock commands that do not accept a URI as context.
+• Context resolution: When determining the target of an action—such as displaying language status items—Sorbetto uses the currently active text editor as a hint.
+If the target workspace cannot be inferred, a dropdown will prompt for selection.
+This typically occurs with VS Code stock commands that don’t accept a URI as context.

-• Configuration values are read in the following order of precedence: first from the workspace folder, then the workspace, and finally the user scope.
-Be sure to set configuration values at the appropriate layer.
-Note that UI settings can only be set at workspace or user level.
-This is likely the most complex management piece you will encounter when using multi-root workspaces, so refer to the documentation if needed.
+• Configuration precedence: Settings are read in the following order: first from the workspace folder, then the overall workspace, and finally the user scope.
+Be sure to configure values at the appropriate level.
+Note that UI settings can only be set at the workspace or user level.
+This is often the most nuanced aspect of managing multi-root workspaces, so refer to the documentation if needed.

 ↑ Back to top